bilginkilic/CSRWaterAppx/README.md

 21.Educating others: Spreading awareness about the negative effects of plastic bottles on the environment and encouraging others to reduce their usage can make a big impact.
 —
+# About the app tech

+This is a mobile application that provides daily tasks for the user to do to reduce their carbon footprint.
+The app features a task screen that displays a task with a title, description, and image, and a completion button.
+Completed tasks are stored in the local storage of the app using AsyncStorage.

+The app also features a profile screen that displays the username of the logged-in user and a sign-out button.
+Users can sign in using the AuthContext, which authenticates users with a username and password.

+The app is built with React Native and uses several libraries, including React Navigation for screen navigation, React Native Vector Icons for displaying icons, and AsyncStorage for local storage.
+It follows a simple, clean architecture and is designed to be easily extensible with new features.